 Gooseberry bushes are grown for their small, tart berries excellent in pies and jellies.
-With arching branches, gooseberries grow to around 3-5 feet high and across and do well in cooler climates hardy to USDA zone 3.
+With arching branches, gooseberries grow around 3 to 5 feet (1-1.5 m.) high and across and do well in cooler climates hardy to USDA zone 3.
 They can become tangled and unhealthy without pruning gooseberry plants.
 The question is how to prune a gooseberry bush.
 Read on to find out when to prune gooseberries and other information about gooseberry pruning.

 About Gooseberry Pruning

 As mentioned, gooseberries can become a tangled mess and susceptible to diseases if allowed to grow unchecked.
-So cutting back gooseberry bushes is a worthy practice.
-The goal of cutting back gooseberry bushes is to keep the center of the plant open to air and sunshine, prune out any dead or diseased branches and to shorten the growth of the plant to a manageable size and to facilitate harvest.
+So, cutting back gooseberry bushes is a worthy practice.
+The goal of cutting back gooseberry bushes is to keep the center of the plant open to air and sunshine, prune out any dead or diseased branches, and to shorten the growth of the plant to a manageable size as well as to facilitate harvest.

 When to Prune Gooseberries

-Gooseberries bear fruit on 2- to 3-year-old branches.
-When pruning, a good rule of thumb is to keep a ratio fruit bearing limbs by leaving 2-4 shoots each of 1-, 2- and 3-year-old wood.
-Also, prune out any shoots that are older than 3 years of age.
+Gooseberries bear fruit on two to three year old branches.
+When pruning, a good rule of thumb is to keep a ratio of fruit bearing limbs by leaving two to four shoots each of one, two, and three year old wood.
+Also, prune out any shoots that are older than three years of age.
 The best time to prune gooseberries is in late winter or early in the spring when the plants are still dormant.

 How to Prune a Gooseberry Bush

 Before pruning gooseberries, wear some thick leather gloves and sterilize your pruning shears with rubbing alcohol.